boazbk/tcs/lec_08_uncomputability.md

 2. Given a NAND-TM program $P$, an input $x$, and a number $k$, when we run $P$ on $x$, does $P$ ever write to an array at index $k$?
 :::

-::: {.definition title="Recursively enumerable" #recursiveenumerableex}
+::: {.exercise title="Recursively enumerable" #recursiveenumerableex}
 Define a function $F:\{0,1\}^* :\rightarrow \{0,1\}$ to be _recursively enumerable_ if there exists a Turing machine $M$ such that such that for every $x\in \{0,1\}^*$, if $F(x)=1$ then $M(x)=1$, and if $F(x)=0$ then $M(x)=\bot$. (i.e., if $F(x)=0$ then $M$ does not halt on $x$.)

 1. Prove that every computable $F$ is also recursively enumerable.